solmazhaddady/DermPath_LLaMA_VLM/README.md

 3. **Report Generation**

-   * Aggregated visual features are combined with predicted labels
+   * Aggregated visual features are combined with predicted labels and medical report
    * A medical LLM (MMed-LLaMA-3-8B) generates pathology reports
    * Fine-tuned using LoRA for efficiency